ashes999/khadijas-kitten/README.md

-The second of many abooks.
-If you're working on the third, copy this repository as a base and trim game-specific screen classes (there shouldn't be many of those).
+The framework and a technical demo of an abook.
+If you're working on the next abook game, copy this repository as a base and trim game-specific screen classes (there shouldn't be many of those).

 # Configuring Game.json